 What else did your mom tell you that wasn’t right?
 Give me the dirt on when you had to ignore your mom. 🙂 Wonder what our kids will have to do differently?

 **Let me be clear this isn’t a bash on our moms.
-My mom {pictured} was a WONDERFUL mother who raised me in a loving home and certainly tried to keep me as safe as she knew best.
+My mom {pictured above} was a WONDERFUL mother who raised me in a loving home and certainly tried to keep me as safe as she knew best.
 I AM saying that there are a few things your mom did differently then you’ll be told to do now.
 Things change.
 I wonder if babies will be back to their tummies one day? 🙂

 Beverly says